juji-io/datalevin/doc/server.md

 `db-name` should be unique on the server. `store` parameter is optional, default is `datalog`, the other option is `kv` for key-value store.
-A database will be created if it does not yet exist.
+A database will be created if it does not yet exist. `port` is optional, default is `8898`.

 The same functions for local databases work on the remote databases, i.e. any function that takes a `dir` argument can also take a connection URI string,